-Although born and raised in Sydney David has worked in rural and remote towns in western NSW since his graduation 30 years ago.
+David has worked in rural and remote towns in western NSW since his graduation over 35 years ago.
 David also completed a Masters of Physiotherapy in Rural and Remote Studies through the University of South Australia in 1999.

-David presently works as the sole physiotherapist in Gilgandra, a small rural community about 70km north of Dubbo.
-He is employed part time to treat public patients (acute, sub-acute and outpatients) and does a small amount of private work.
+David presently works as the sole physiotherapist in a small rural community in western NSW.
 David has a special passion for rural health, especially for small communities, and believes that the role of a physiotherapist can significantly help with improving the health of these communities.
-David has been member of the NSW Rural Health Executive for the Rural Health Network for the last six years and previously on the NSW Rural Health Taskforce representing Allied Health.
+David has been member of the NSW Rural Health Network Executive for the last eight years.

-David has been involved in physiotherapy registration for over 25 years, both with the former NSW State Physiotherapy Board, the NSW Physiotherapy Council and also the Physiotherapy Board of Australia, initially being on the State Board of the Physiotherapy Board of Australia and now on the his second term of being the NSW Practitioner member for the Physiotherapy Board of Australia.
+David has been involved in physiotherapy registration for over 30 years, both with the former NSW State Physiotherapy Board, the NSW Physiotherapy Council and also the Physiotherapy Board of Australia.
 He has a particular interest in notification management.

-Paula leads the musculoskeletal physiotherapy team at The Alfred Hospital, Melbourne.
-Paula has over 25 years+ of experience working as a physiotherapist in both private and public settings.
+Paula has over 30 years+ of experience working as a physiotherapist in both private and public settings.
 In 2000, she completed a post graduate Masters of Manipulative Physiotherapy at La Trobe University and a Doctorate of Clinical Physiotherapy at The University of Melbourne in 2013.
-In recent years Paula has also taken on various project manager roles for state-wide and national projects aimed at implementing and evaluating advanced practice physiotherapy services into public hospitals.
-Paula currently works in advanced musculoskeletal physiotherapy services in the Emergency Department and Orthopaedic Outpatient Clinics.
-Her professional interest include exploring how optimising scope of practice of health professionals can improve the quality and safety of healthcare delivery.
+Paula has been the project lead for numerous state-wide and national projects aimed at implementing and evaluating advanced practice physiotherapy services into public hospitals, after having had established and worked in advanced practice musculoskeletal roles in the Emergency Department and Outpatient settings at the Alfred Hospital in Melbourne since 2006.
+She has published and presented her work at conferences for allied health and physiotherapy both nationally and internationally.

 Professor Sheila Lennon works privately as a physiotherapy consultant.
 As Foundation Chair of Physiotherapy at Flinders University, she holds full academic status and continues to supervise postgraduate research students.
 She qualified as a physiotherapist from McGill University (Canada) in 1979, and has worked internationally for almost 40 years on a full time basis in Canada, Switzerland, the UK and Australia.
 She has been involved in accreditation of both new and established physiotherapy degree courses and registration since 1992.
 She relocated to Adelaide in 2012 to develop the new Master of Physiotherapy degree at Flinders University, retiring from this role in December 2016.
 Under her leadership, physiotherapy programs have gained accreditation in the United Kingdom, America and Australia.
 Relevant previous appointments have included: Head of Physiotherapy at Flinders University, membership of the Council of Deans of Physiotherapy (Australia and New Zealand) contributing to accreditation and minimum threshold standards for physiotherapy practice, and Health Professions Council Visitor (UK) for the accreditation of allied health courses.
 Professor Lennon is an international expert in the field of neurological rehabilitation, a member of the Australian Physiotherapy Association, and a Fellow of the Chartered Society of Physiotherapy in the UK.
 She is the author/editor of over 190 public outputs including 60 peer reviewed papers, and two textbooks on neurological rehabilitation.

-Kate Waterford is Special Counsel at a Canberra law firm.
-She has represented claimants in hundreds of Supreme Court cases, working with families coming to terms with injury and disability, as they access a range of health services.
+Kate Waterford is Partner at a Canberra law firm, managing the medical negligence practice.
 In pursuit of Kate's interest in human rights law, she is currently undertaking a PhD in constitutional and human rights law at the ANU School of Law.
-Kate also holds Master’s Degrees in Law (ANU) and Commerce (UNSW), and Bachelor’s Degrees in Arts and Laws (both from University of Sydney); and is a graduate member of the Australian Institute of Company Directors (AICD) and sits on the AICD Divisional Council.
+Kate also holds Master’s Degrees in Law (ANU) and Commerce (UNSW), and Bachelor’s Degrees in Arts and Laws (both from University of Sydney).
+She is a graduate member of the Australian Institute of Company Directors (AICD) and sits on the AICD Divisional Council.
 Kate has been a non-executive director of a range of healthcare-focused and not-for-profit entities.